 If you die without a will and the share going to your dependent family members under the Wills and Succession Act is not enough for their proper maintenance and support, your dependent family members may apply to the court for more money.
 The judge, in such cases may make changes as he or she sees fit.
 According to the Family Maintenance and Support provisions of the Wills and Succession Act, dependent family members include your spouse or adult interdependent partner, children under the age of 18, and children over the age of 18 who are unable to earn a living due to a mental or physical disability.
 These provisions also apply where a will is made but does not make adequate provision for dependent family members.
 If you leave a will, you can specifically address the individual needs of your spouse and minor or disabled children.
 You can also state your reasons for not leaving a larger portion of your estate to certain of your family members.
 For example, if you and your spouse have signed a pre-nuptial agreement in which you agree to keep your finances separate, you may wish to make reference to that agreement in your will.

-In summary, if you die with a will in Alberta, there are laws that determine what happens to your estate.
-You should make a will if you want to decide what will happen to your estate when you die, rather than have the provincial legislation do it for you.
+In summary, if you die without a will in Alberta, there are laws that determine what happens to your estate.
+You should make a will if you want to decide what happens to your estate when you die, rather than have provincial legislation do it for you.